-Below you will find some frequently asked questions and tips for next year if you continue to receive unemployment compensation in 2013.
+Below you will find some frequently asked questions and tips for next year if you continue to receive unemployment compensation.

 How can I file my state income taxes for free?

-Does the Department have a payment plan option?
+Does the Indiana Department of Revenue (DOR) have a payment plan option?

 Where do I find information for estimated tax and getting an extension of time to file?

 If you continue to receive unemployment compensation in 2018, keep in mind the following tips to help plan and reduce your stress for next tax season: